NonNullDinu/PseudoLangCompiler/README.md

 Pseudocode is a way of describing algorithms in a high-level language that computers didn't use to understand.
 Until now that is.
 This is an implementation that does just that.
-It understands **some** high level commands and translates them into NASM assembly.
+It understands **some** high level commands and translates them into GAS assembly.

 ## Program structure
 IMPORTANT: A program **ALWAYS** finishes execution with an exit instruction.